draphy/graphQL-DynamoDB/README.md

 # GraphQL Project

 This project is a simple web application that uses GraphQL to fetch and display data from a server.
-It was built using React, Node.js, Express, MongoDB and Apollo Server.
+It was built using React, Node.js, Express, DynamoDB and Apollo Server.

 ## Installation